 He has widely translated poetry into English from the Dutch and the Chinese, including works by Gerrit Kouwenaar, Anna Enquist, HH ter Balkt, Lo Fu, Yang Lingye, Bian Zhilin and Zhou Mengdie.

-His latest book of poetry in Dutch is Intocht (Introit), was issued by the American Book Center in June 2018.
+His latest book of poetry in Dutch is Intocht (Introit), issued by the American Book Center in June 2018.
+His recent translations include Herman Gorter: Selected Poems (Arimei 2021) and Zhou Mengdie: 41 Poems (Azoth 2022).

 After early retirement in 2004, for a number of years Lloyd Haft spent much of his time in Taiwan with his wife Katie Su.
 In June 2019 he was named a Distinguished Alumnus of National Taiwan Normal University.
 In addition to writing and translating, his interests include Song-dynasty philosophy and taiji quan.